polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/rust-builds.md

 # Rust compiler and toolchain

+Rust is a modern, type sound, and performant programming language that can be compiled to WebAssembly (WASM).
 Substrate requires you to install the Rust compiler and use the Rust toolchain to interact with Rust-based programs and tools.

 This guide uses <https://rustup.rs> installer and the `rustup` tool to manage the Rust toolchain.